marcmarinam/obsidian-fmp/Promotion/Promo Doc.md

 	- Worked on the freemium architecture proposal.
 From creating the document to handling the proposal review meeting and creating tickets to implementing changes suggested in the review.
 - Worked extensively on the free trial remake and led Phase 2 of it.
 The remake consisted of changing free trial logic to move from a 14-day free trial using coupons to any length free trial without coupons.
 This was a significant task because 14-day had been the standard for years.
 	- Phase 1: Moved on from the classic 14-day free trial to a variable 3, 7 or 14 day by introducing user journeys.
 These user journeys had specific eligibility criteria based on our needs for the product.
 	- Phase 2: Stopped using Recurly coupon codes to offer free trials.
 In order to enable data science to analyse experiments based on different journeys a storage solution had to be introduced.
+I designed the

 **2 - You are an evangelist for consistent high-quality and efficient delivery within your team.**
 - I have created several hooks and utilities to help my teammates deliver code more easily and with better quality.